-The Effects of β-Cyclodextrin on the Immune System of the Pacific Oyster (Crassostrea Gigas) using Gene expression
+The Effects of β-Cyclodextrin on the Immune System of the Pacific Oyster (Crassostrea gigas) using Gene expression

 Douglas Immerman

 Fish 441 Integrative Environmental Physiology

 Abstract:

 Aquaculture could benefit greatly from an FDA approved immunostimulant.
 Cyclodextrin has been shown to boost the immune response in aquatic vertebrates, specifically the proinflamitory response, but what is not known is what effect if any it has on vertebrates such as Crassostrea Gigas, the Pacific Oyster.
 Using quantitative PCR we can start to gain an understanding of whether immune related genes are being up regulated when exposed to cyclodextrin.